dgriffiths3/ucl_cegeg075/README.md

 # UCL Image Understanding Coursework Data

+The repository is now tested using Python 3.5+ although should also be backwards compatible with Python 2.7+.

 To download files open terminal and browse to the folder you want to store the data using the `cd` command.

 Clone the repository by typing: